Oral Presentation Joint 2016 COSA and ANZBCTG Annual Scientific Meeting

 Eva Zopf 1 2 3 , Eva Schultz 1 , Marcella Demmerath 1 , Verena Hammes 1 , Wilhelm Bloch 1 , Freerk Baumann 1

-1. Institute for Cardiovascular Research and Sport Medicine, Department of Molecular and Cellular Sport Medicine, German Sport University Cologne, Cologne, Germany
+1. German Sport University Cologne, Cologne, Germany

 2. Institute for Health and Ageing, Australian Catholic University, Melbourne, VICTORIA, Australia